rdeepak2002/FruitMonitorWebApp/README.md

 ## About

-Web application for the Fruit Vision service.
+Web application for the FruitVision service.

 ## How to Run